2013 Honorary Fellows

 He has designed lighting for some of the finest buildings in Europe, including Ely Cathedral and Edinburgh Castle.

 Richard Parks is a former Wales and Barbarians flanker.

-His record setting 737 Challenge also raised hundreds of thousands of pounds in aid of Marie Curie Cancer Care whilst creating an advertising value worth £2.1 million to the cancer charity.
+His record-setting 737 Challenge also raised hundreds of thousands of pounds in aid of Marie Curie Cancer Care whilst creating an advertising value worth £2.1 million for the cancer charity.

 Professor Simon Smail CBE

 Professor Simon Smail began his distinguished career at the former Welsh National School of Medicine's Department of General Practice and continued as a member of Cardiff University's School of Medicine until 2006.

 Throughout the 1980s he pioneered health promotion measures and was instrumental in setting up the Heartbeat Wales programme and founding Chair of the Wales Health Promotion Authority.
 He has also played a key role in the management and development of medical education.

 In 2007 he chaired a major review of the Welsh Healthcare Library services for Cardiff University and remains an active Board member of Public Health Wales.

 John Reardon Smith is Chairman of The Reardon Smith Nautical Trust and a former Director of two ship-owning companies, Reardon Smith and the Leeds Shipping Company.